Lawrence-Menegus/LinTUNet-CNN-Transformer-/README.md

-# LinTUNet: A Hybrid Transformer-CNN Architecture for Brain Tumor Segmentation
+# LinTUNet: A Hybrid Sparse Transformer-CNN Architecture for Brain Tumor Segmentation

-LinTUNet is a hybrid model combining the power of Transformer-based attention mechanisms with CNN-based architectures, specifically designed to improve brain tumor segmentation from MRI scans.
+LinTUNet is a hybrid model combining the power of Sparse Transformer-based attention mechanisms with CNN-based architectures, specifically designed to improve brain tumor segmentation from MRI scans.
 This architecture leverages sparse self-attention using the **Sparse Linformer** to enhance feature extraction and capture long-range dependencies in medical images.
 The model is implemented and executed in a Jupyter Notebook using Google Colab.

 ## Overview